EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Conclusion

 \section{Conclusion}

-We introduced EpiQAL, a benchmark for evidence-grounded epidemiological question answering over research articles.
+We introduced EpiQAL, a benchmark that operationalizes evidence-grounded epidemiological reasoning over research articles.
 Our construction framework combines an expert-curated taxonomy, subset-specific constraints for evidence grounding, multi-model verification, and difficulty screening.
 This yields three complementary subsets that isolate text-grounded recall, multi-step inference, and conclusion reconstruction.
+Experiments across fifteen models spanning open-source and proprietary systems reveal that current LLMs struggle with epidemiological reasoning, with multi-step inference posing the greatest challenge.
+Model rankings shift across subsets, and scale alone does not predict success.
+Chain-of-Thought prompting benefits multi-step inference but yields mixed results elsewhere.
+Distractor error analysis identifies fine-grained failure modes, with reasoning-level distractors challenging models uniformly on multi-step inference while semantic near-misses dominate retrieval errors.
+A cross-source evaluation on the International Journal of Epidemiology confirms the pipeline generalizes beyond neglected tropical diseases, and we release EpiQAL to facilitate future work on evidence-grounded public health reasoning.